benhutchins/docker-mediawiki/README.md

 ### Using Postgres

-You can use Postgres instead of MySQL as your database server using the `:latest-postgres` tag:
+You can use Postgres instead of MySQL as your database server using the `:postgres` tag:

     docker run --name some-mediawiki --link some-postgres:postgres -v /local/data/path:/data:rw -d benhutchins/mediawiki:postgres